BBN-Q/libaps2/doc/specs.rst

 * dark - idle;
 * solid green - playback enabled and outputing sequences;
 * green breathing - playback enabled but no trigger received in the past 100ms;
-* red - fatal cache controller error.
+* solid red - fatal cache controller error.
 Power cycle the module to restore playback functionality.
+* blinking red - cache stall in playback.
+See :ref:`cache` for details.